stryker-mutator/stryker-mutator.github.io/blog/2022-03-03-announcing-stryker-6-beta.md

 const hi = global.activeMutant === '1' ? '' : '👋';
 ```

-Now consider that [hot reload](#hot-reload) means that a mutant is only activated during the runtime of the tests instead of at load time.
+Now consider that [hot reload](#-hot-reload) means that a mutant is only activated during the runtime of the tests instead of at load time.
 So it would mean that this mutant _survives no matter how good your tests are_.
 We can't have that 😪.

 That's why StrykerJS will detect static mutants and _still follow the old process_ to test them.
-However, instead of reloading the files (remember, this won't work for ESM files), it will create a new and shiny worker process for every static mutant run (for NodeJS based test runners).
+However, instead of reloading the files (remember, this won't work for ESM files), it will create a shiny, new worker process for every static mutant run (for NodeJS-based test runners).

-Creating new worker processes to test static mutants makes testing them much more expensive in StrykerJS v6.
-Also, they are generally less interesting for you to spend your time on since they include constant strings, numbers, etc. You might even want to ignore them entirely!
+Creating new worker processes to test static mutants makes them much more expensive in StrykerJS v6.
+Also, they are generally less interesting for you to spent your time on since they include constant strings, numbers, etc. You might even want to ignore them entirely!
 This is where `--ignoreStatic` comes in.

 With `--ignoreStatic` static mutants are ... well ignored.
 You can still see them in your HTML report, but they won't count towards your mutation score.